Simple Bounds for Utility Maximization with Small Transaction Costs: Introduction

 In the papers based on convex duality \cite{kallsen.li.13,herdegen.muhlekarbe.17}, a lower bound is derived by considering a specific almost optimal control.
 This is in turn complemented by constructing a corresponding dual element, for which the bound is tight at the leading asymptotic order for small transaction costs.
 This approach again requires strong regularity conditions, in particular on the frictionless optimizer.
 These are generally not easy to verify and only satisfied for sufficiently short time horizons in the model of \cite{kim.omberg.96}, for example.

 In the present paper, we show how bounds for utility maximization problems with transaction costs can be derived using arguments that are simple and elementary, but nevertheless apply to the model of \cite{kim.omberg.96}, for example.
 The expected asymptotic order formally arises as the optimal trade-off between displacement from the frictionless optimizer and the cost of tracking it, cf.~\cite{Rogers04} and \cite[Remark 4]{janecek.shreve.04}.
 We show that this idea can be exploited to obtain rigorous $\L_{p}$ estimates for the corresponding tracking errors.
-Combined with a simple trick from \cite[Proof of Theorem~3.1]{BEM12}, this directly leads to the desired bounds for utility maximization problems.
-Once the order of the asymptotic expansion is identified using this bound, the corresponding leading-order term can in turn be determined using the viscosity approach of \cite{soner.touzi.13,possamai.al.15,bouchard.al.16}.
+Combined with a simple trick from \cite[Proof of Theorem~3.1]{BEM12}, this directly leads to the desired bounds for utility maximization problems\footnote{In order not to drown the main ideas in generality, we only consider utility functions defined on the real line in the present paper.
+Power-like utility functions (with bounded \emph{relative} risk aversion) defined on the positive halfline can be treated with quite similar arguments, at the cost of somewhat more involved estimates.}.
+Once the correct asymptotic order is identified using this bound, the corresponding leading-order term can in turn be determined using the viscosity approach of \cite{soner.touzi.13,possamai.al.15,bouchard.al.16}.

 Our arguments require mild integrability conditions, some of which are expressed in terms of the frictionless optimizer.
-However, using techniques from Malliavin calculus, we show that in complete markets these can be easily verified in terms of the primitives of the model.
+However, using techniques from Malliavin calculus, we show that in complete Markovian\footnote{A similar approach can be used in a non-Markovian setting but we do not consider this general case to keep the arguments simple.} markets these can be easily verified in terms of the primitives of the model.

 The remainder of the article is organized as follows.
 Our model with proportional transaction costs is introduced in Section~\ref{s:model}.
 Subsequently, in Section~\ref{s:bounds}, we derive simple pathwise bounds for the transaction costs accumulated when tracking frictionless target strategies by the solutions of simple Skorohod problems.
 Under mild integrability conditions, these in turn lead to $\L_{p}$-error bounds for the approximation of frictionless wealth process in markets with proportional transaction costs.
 In Section~\ref{s:utility}, we use these results to derive upper and lower bounds for utility maximization problems with transaction costs.
 Using tools from Malliavin calculus, simple sufficient conditions for the validity of these results are provided in Section~\ref{s:malliavin}.
 Finally, in Section~\ref{sec: TC on amount}, we discuss how to extend our approach to transaction costs proportional to monetary amounts rather than numbers of shares traded.